Nanyang Technological University: National Institute of Education

 The National Institute of Education (NIE), occupying 16 hectare in the western part of NTU's Yunnan Garden campus, is Singapore's main teaching college and is run in close collaboration with Singapore's Ministry of Education.
 Full-time teachers in Singapore's public schools are required to complete a post-graduate diploma course at NIE, sponsored by Singapore's Ministry of Education.
-NIE is also internationally acclaimed and provides educational consultancy to countries from Indonesia to UAE.

 S. Rajaratnam School of International Studies

 The S. Rajaratnam School of International Studies (RSIS), named after Singapore's former Deputy Prime Minister and Minister for Foreign Affairs, offers graduate programmes in international relations and is an autonomous graduate institution of NTU.
-The school has the Institute of Defence and Strategic Studies—long recognised as a world authority on strategic studies and terrorism.
-RSIS was ranked second among university-affiliated think tanks in Asia in the 2011 Global Go-To Think Tank Rankings.
+The school has the Institute of Defence and Strategic Studies.

+Beyond its colleges and schools, NTU also hosts several autonomous and university-level units that anchor research, talent development and innovation: the new NTU Honours College (first intake of ~500 students in August 2025), SCELSE—a national Research Centre of Excellence and NTU autonomous institute—the Earth Observatory of Singapore (a University Research Institute since 2023), NEWRI (Nanyang Environment & Water Research Institute), ERI@N (Energy Research Institute @ NTU), the NTU Entrepreneurship Academy (NTUpreneur)—formerly the Nanyang Technopreneurship Center—and the Nanyang Centre for Public Administration (NCPA) housed under the School of Social Sciences (HASS).